 Mildew is a form of fungus that can grow on cool, moist, or poorly ventilated surfaces in your home.
 It is most commonly seen behind furniture on exterior walls, but it can also grow in cabinets and on furniture.
 Moulds and mildew are not the same thing, although they do grow in similar conditions, and often indicate that there is an underlying problem with damp or condensation.
 While mould is formed of black patches, mildew it is made up of thousands of tiny hairlike filaments called hyphae, and it is normally white or light green.
 If you've noticed spots on your walls or furniture and are wondering if mildew is dangerous to your health, we can help.

-Moulds and mildew can cause allergic reactions and affect respiratory conditions such as asthma.
-The mildew fungus releases spores into the air, and these can be inhaled where they irritate the linings of the airways.
+Moulds and mildew can trigger allergic reactions and exacerbate respiratory problems like asthma.
+As it matures, mildew releases microscopic spores into the air that can be inhaled and cause irritation to the airway linings.

-If you have a condensation or damp problem in your home, the chances are that you will also have colonies of mould or mildew growing in different parts of the house.
+If you have a damp or condensation problem in your home, you're likely to have mould or mildew colonies growing in various parts of the house.